ckprazeres/SDV-Community-Achievement-Tracker/README.md

 # Stardew Valley Community Achievement Tracker

 A webapp that allows you to track your progress restoring the old [community center](https://stardewvalleywiki.com/Community_Center) in the indie game [Stardew Valley](https://stardewvalley.net/).
 This app allows you to manually check off items that have already been delivered to the community center and displays a visual progress bar.
+The web app is built using Node.js, MySQL, [Express](https://expressjs.com/), [Handlebars](http://handlebarsjs.com/), and [Passport](http://www.passportjs.org/).

 You can use the test account to login and see the site in action: